tpgmartin/tpgmartin.github.io/_posts/2018-04-14-word-embeddings-with-word2vec.md

 | quick | | The | brown | fox |
 | brown | The | quick | fox | jumps |

-Using the network described above, we want to find the output vector of word probabilities for a given input word.
-This proceeds as a supervised learning task.
-Given the one-hot encoding of words in the corpus, each row in the weights matrix (from input to hidden layer) of our neural network is trained to represent the semantic meaning of individual words.
-That is, semantically similar words will have vector representations - they were originally surrounded by similar words.
+The skip-gram approach can be viewed as a kind of "flipped" version of CBOW approach, and vice versa.
+Instead of trying the predict the surrounding words for a given input word, we are trying to find the target word for the set of surrounding words.
+This approach is termed "continuous" bag of words, as we can imagine finding a new bag of words for a given target word as we slide the window along our document.
+The table below demonstrates what this would look like for the example sentence above, with the same notation as the skip-gram example.

 | Input Word w_t-2 | Input Word w_t-1 | Input Word w_t+1 | Input Word w_t+2 | Expected Output w_t |
 | ---------------- | ---------------- | ---------------- | ---------------- | ------------------- |